-The following section describes the BIOS setup program.
+The following section describes the BIOS setup program for both the conga-B945 and the conga-BA945.
+The conga-B945 and conga-BA945 use different BIOS ROM files that are not interchangeable but the BIOS setup programs are identical except for the CPU Configuration Submenus.
+Both versions of the CPU Configuration Submenus are described within this section.
 The BIOS setup program can be used to view and change the BIOS settings for the module.
 Only experienced users should change the default BIOS settings.